TheWorkflowAcademy/ZohoCreator-Pull-and-Push-with-Subforms/README.md

 		n = n + 1;
 }
 ```
+*Change the row names `row_n` & field API names `r.get("field_name")` based on your requirements.

 ## PART 2 - PUSH
 When the teachers are done reviewing the students, upon submission of the form, the function will then **push** the remark and update into CRM.
-The following script needs to be written on submission of the Creator form.
+The following script needs to be written **on submission** of the Creator form.
   * Record Event (Created) > Form Event (Successful Form Submissions)

 ### Push updates to record in CRM
-For each student in the subform, if the Update Decision Box is ticked, the function will get the remark keyed in by the teacher, and populate the similar "Teacher's Remark" field in CRM accordingly.
+For each student in the subform, if the "Update" Decision Box is ticked, the function will get the remark keyed in by the teacher, and update the similar "Teacher's Remark" field in CRM accordingly.

 ```javascript
 for each  row in List_of_Students